-I’ve always considered myself of a car buff.
-I enjoyed learning about fast cars or rugged ones and driving them of course.
+I’ve always considered myself of a car buff, that’s why I decided to share these tips for buying a vehicle.
+I’ve always enjoyed learning about fast cars or rugged ones and driving them of course.
 Then I became a mom and when it came time to purchasing a new vehicle, it was no longer a sports car but, something more practical.
 So, we went the way of a minivan for a little while but, then we moved up.

 1. Do Your Research

 First thing is first though, make sure you are willing to take some time to do research.
 Knowing what type of car you’re going to like is a big one.

 So knowing the make, model, and the price of the vehicle is ideal.
 A great place to start is Cars.com, you can find out a lot about the car you are about to purchase.
 They have a vids and reviews section that is incredibly helpful.

 For our family of 4, we wanted to get out of our van and into something a little sportier.
 Especially since our girls are older and we are no longer having any babies.